RafalKucharskiPK/rafalkucharskipk.github.io/_posts/2021-02-25-Talk-at-VU-Amsterdam.md

 img:
 ---

-I am giving a talk at *VU Spatial webinar* on shared-rides, I will introduce our lates TR:B paper on ride-pooling algorithm ExMAS at *Vrije University Amsterdam*
+I am giving a talk at *VU Spatial webinar* on shared-rides, I will introduce our lates TR:B paper on ride-pooling algorithm ExMAS at *Vrije University Amsterdam*.